Central Florida Termite Control Services

 Why are termites in Central Florida a problem now?

 For many years up to 1988, the use of chlordane or similar pesticides to treat the soil prior to finishing the foundation was an effective means of controlling termites and protecting the wood in a structure.
 This situation changed dramatically in April 1988, when the use of chlordane and similar pesticides was stopped due to concerns about environmental and human health effects.
 These products were replaced with pesticides considered to be safer for the environment and human health.
 But these characteristics also made the products less effective for termite protection.
-While chlordane generally lasted more than 30 years, currently available materials last only five to 15 years, and require more precise application.
+While chlordane generally lasted more than 30 years, currently available materials last only five to 15 years, and require a more precise application.

 Working with a pest control operator